9 things that annoy voice over casting directors

 Answer: because of the cruel lack of time in a 30-hour day (casting director joke.
 I know, absolutely hilarious).

-What annoys voice over casting directors most?
+What annoys voiceover casting directors most in their interactions with French voice actors ?
 Read the list below and you'll find out - and at the same time understand - what mistakes not to make, what codes to respect... and how to get on their good side.

 1. We start with something that makes every self-respecting casting director's hair stand on end: someone who claims to be able to do everything.
 Let's be clear: they do exist, but statistically, they're not you.
 Or me.
 Don't think you can make a casting director believe anything.
 He listens to demos every day and has a pretty good ear.
 Playing him for a fool isn't the best approach, and you'll be wasting his time, which is very precious to him.
 And that makes him angry.
 REALLY angry.
 The result?
 You're on his red list, the one that says: amateur, never cast.

 How can you avoid this?
-It's simple: don't put yourself forward for castings that don't suit you, and if you are contacted directly by a casting director who asks you if you can play a grandmother and it's not up your street (no pun intended), tell him or her.
+Easy peasy: don't put yourself forward for castings that don't suit you, and if you are contacted directly by a casting director who asks you if you can play a grandmother and it's not up your street (no pun intended), tell him or her.
 The casting director will appreciate your honesty.

 3. Nothing says 'great professional' like someone who contacts the client directly, bypassing the casting director.
 Yes, that's sarcasm.
 If you do that, you have the ethics of an old-lady purse snatcher, and the intelligence of a slug.
 I apologise to old-lady purse snatchers and slugs for that unfair comparison.

 4. A 5-minute demo containing all the genres.
 Of course a casting director who has to deal with a hundred demos for a TV ad wants to hear your interpretation of the invitation to travel and your cartoon characters...
-No, not really, sarcasm again.
+No, not really, that's still sarcasm.
 Seriously, one demo per genre, max 90s.
 Thanks in advance.
+I cover the subject of demos in this article on voice over demos.

 5. Speaking of demos: A non-normalised demo is annoying.
 The first person to ask me what the normalisation... all he has to do is click to find out.
 And if he's not fluent in voice over linguo, I'll tell him to visit my little Voice Over Dictionary.